-Nick Treanor is a Lecturer in Philosophy and the deputy head of the department.
-Before coming to Edinburgh he was the Newton Trust Lecturer in Philosophy at the University of Cambridge and a Fellow of Churchill College.
-He works in epistemology, the philosophy of mind, and metaphysics.
+Nick Treanor is a Reader in Philosophy and head of the department.
+Before coming to Edinburgh in 2012, he was the Newton Trust Lecturer in Philosophy at the University of Cambridge and a Fellow of Churchill College.
+He works in epistemology, the philosophy of mind and language, and metaphysics.
 He is originally from North America, where he did an undergraduate degree at Queen's University (Canada) and a PhD at Brown University (USA).

 In 2017, Nick was awarded the College of Arts, Humanities and Social Sciences Award for Outstanding Contribution to the Student Experience.